smartdevicelink/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 #### Avoid automatic transport testing

- In SDL transport implemented throw adapters, so porting SDL on customer hardware requires rewriting transport adapters from scratch.
+ SDL has implemented transport using adapters, so porting SDL on customer hardware requires rewriting transport adapters from scratch.
  And any transport testing that is done on Ubuntu Linux x86 becomes not actual.
- But missing automatic transport testing make not possible to test business logic that is related to transport switch.
+ But missing of automated testing of transport makes not possible to check business logic that is related to transport switch.
- And this approach provide possibility of SDL testing on custom transports.
+ In addition proposed approach provides possibility of SDL testing on custom transports.

  #### Emulate transports

- Emulating USB/Bluetooth transports is probably possible, but it requires some research and development and also PoC project.
+ Emulating of USB/Bluetooth transports probably is possible, but it requires some research, development and also PoC project.
- Also emulating transport won't allow performing automatic testing of SDL on custom head nits, so any testing that will be done on Ubuntu Linux x86 becomes not actual.
+ Also emulating of transport won't allow performing of automated testing of SDL on custom head units, so any testing that will be performed on Ubuntu Linux x86 becomes not actual.